Valproate and Aspirin: Can You Take Them Together?

 • Generic valproic acid and divalproex

-• Combination cold and headache products containing aspirin (Excedrin, Alka-Seltzer, Goody's powders)
+• Combination cold and headache products containing aspirin (such as Excedrin, Alka-Seltzer, Goody's powders)

-• Bismuth subsalicylate products (Pepto-Bismol, Kaopectate), which contain salicylate and can contribute, especially in chronic use
+• Bismuth subsalicylate products (Pepto-Bismol, Kaopectate), which contain salicylate and can contribute, especially with chronic use

 • Topical methyl salicylate products (Bengay, Icy Hot) - usually low systemic absorption but worth noting with extensive use